sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 ![(left) Wired connections of a MouseGoggles EyeTrack 2.0 to a Raspberry Pi 5. (right) Pin names and numbers of the Raspberry Pi 5 40-pin header.](https://github.com/sn-lab/MouseGoggles/blob/main/Versions/EyeTrack/2.0/Images/E2_Wiring.png)

+1. Connect each camera ribbon cable to a CSI extender, then to the 15-pin side of a 22-15 pin ribbon cable.
+Connect the left eye camera to the cam/disp 0 connector of the Pi 5, and the right eye camera to cam/disp 1.

-Follow the mapping table below to wire up each display to the pins of the Raspberry Pi 5 (refer to Pi 5 pin names [here](https://pinouthub.com/rpi-5-gpio-pinout/)):
+2. Connect the jumper wires of the left eye (display 1) and right eye (display 2) displays to the header pins of the Raspberry Pi 5 following the map below (refer to Pi 5 pin names in the image above):

 | Display pin       | Raspberry Pi 5 pin         |
 | ----------------- | -------------------------- |